 Figure 6.
-Arctic surface temperature change, relative to the year 2000 average temperature of -28.90° C, for each of the four RCP's with constant $F_O = 10 \text{ W/m}^2$ and with $\delta = 0.6$.
+Arctic surface temperature change, relative to the year 2000 average temperature of -28.90 °C, for each of the four RCPs with constant $F{\rm O} = 10$ W m-2 and with $\delta = 0.6$.
 In (a), the EBM temperature change is projected to year 2100, and in (b) it is projected to year 2300, following the assumptions of the RCP pathways in Fig. 4.
-Note the dramatic jump in temperature on RCP 8.5, resulting from a saddlenode bifurcation, predicted near the year 2170.
-The vertical arrow is not an actual trajectory of the dynamical system, but rather represents the transition to a new equilibrium state, that occurs after the disappearance of the saddlenode.
+Note the dramatic jump in temperature on RCP 8.5, resulting from a saddle-node bifurcation, predicted near the year 2170.
+The vertical arrow is not an actual trajectory of the dynamical system but rather represents the transition to a new equilibrium state that occurs after the disappearance of the saddle node.

-Fig. 4 and an ensemble of climate models to forecast surface temperature changes for the Arctic up to the year 2100, for land and sea separately.
-IPCC Fig. AI.8 displays the winter months of December-February, and AI.9 is for June-August.
-5 Figure 6 of this paper does not distinguish surface covering, and is an annual average value.
-Figure 6 (a) shows predictions of the EBM to the year 2100, which is the same timeframe as for the IPCC GCM projections.
+Figure 6a may be compared to the results in Figs. AI.8 and AI.9 in IPCC (2013).
+Those figures use the RCPs of Fig. 4 and an ensemble of climate models to forecast surface temperature changes for the Arctic up to the year 2100 for land and sea separately.
+IPCC Fig. AI.8 displays the winter months of December-February and AI.9 is for June-August.
+Figure 6 of this paper does not distinguish surface covering, so it is given as an annual average value.
+Figure 6a shows predictions of the EBM to the year 2100, which is the same time frame as for the IPCC GCM projections.
 Both use the RCP scenarios to determine hypothetical CO2 concentrations (μ) by year, up to year 2100.
-Then both use these CO2 concentrations as input to the respective models (EBM or GCM)

-to determine predicted climate changes for the same period.
-They are in good agreement, if a weighted average of the sea and land temperature changes are considered, and if the winter months are more representative of an annual value for the Arctic climate.
+Then both use these CO2 concentrations as input to the respective models (EBM or GCM) to determine predicted climate changes for the same period.
+They are in good agreement if a weighted average of the sea and land temperature changes are considered and if the winter months are more representative of an annual value for the Arctic climate.